-This 25.3-acre site is located within a portion of the Northwest quarter of Section 26, Township 19 North, Range 1 East, Willamette Meridian, Pierce County, Washington.
-Of these 25.3 acres, 16.37 acres will be cleared, graded, and developed into a commercial building site.
+This 5.64 acre site is located within a portion of the Northwest quarter of Section 26, Township 19 North, Range 1 East, Willamette Meridian, Pierce County, Washington.
+Of these 5.64 acres, 5.34 acres will be cleared, graded, and developed into a commercial building site and new public roadway.
 There are no known wetlands on the project site.

 All Minimum Requirements apply to this project site and the following pages of this report describe how those Minimum Requirements will be met with this development.
-Flow control will be provided by three Stormtech infiltration galleries onsite as the soils onsite have high permeability per the geotechnical report included in section 7.0 of this report.
-Water quality will be provided by three Modular Wetland Systems which have General Use Level Designation for Enhanced, Phosphorus, and Basic Water Quality treatment per the Department of Ecology.
+Flow control will be provided by an infiltration gallery on Lot 1 which was previously sized to handle the additional runoff from this development.
+Water quality will be provided by a Modular Wetland System which has General Use Level Designation for Enhanced, Phosphorus, and Basic Water Quality treatment per the Department of Ecology.

-According to the topographic survey, there are no upstream basins that contribute runoff to this project.
+According to the topographic survey, there are no upstream basins that contribute runoff to this site.

-Three Stormtech infiltration galleries are proposed for this project: one for the western portion of the project, one for the eastern portion of the project, and one for the proposed half street of Sequalitchew Road.
-These three galleries have been sized per Pierce County requirements to infiltrates all stormwater runoff from the site up to the 100-year storm event.
-The conveyance system for this project has been sized using Santa Barbara Urban Hydrograph (SBUH) methodology for the 25-year storm in all conveyance elements without surcharging any manholes or catch basins.
+An infiltration gallery on Lot 1 will serve this development.
+Per Pierce County requirements, the gallery has been sized to infiltrate all stormwater runoff from the site up to the 100-year storm event.
+The conveyance system for this project has been sized using Santa Barbara Urban Hydrograph (SBUH) methodology to convey the 25-year storm event in all conveyance elements without surcharging any manholes or catch basins.
+Please see the following pages of this report for stormwater facility details and sizing calculations.